DiaKEM/dexcom-g7-apk-patcher/README.md

 * Push to the Branch (git push origin feature/AmazingFeature)
 * Open a Pull Request

-### Standards

-This project is using commit hooks to ensure code quality and prevent code smell.
-This will be done by ESLint and Prettier.
-If there are noticeable problems with your code the commit will be rejected.
-Furthermore convential commits are used to standardize commit messages to generate changelogs automatically.

 ## License

 Distributed under the MIT License.